Thalidomide scandal: United States

 1962: FDA pharmacologist Frances Oldham Kelsey receives the President's Award for Distinguished Federal Civilian Service from President John F. Kennedy for blocking sale of thalidomide in the United States.

 In the U.S., the FDA refused approval to market thalidomide, saying further studies were needed.
 This reduced the impact of thalidomide in American patients.
-The refusal was largely due to pharmacologist Frances Oldham Kelsey who withstood pressure from the Richardson-Merrell Pharmaceuticals Co.
-Although thalidomide was not approved for sale in the United States at the time, over 2.5 million tablets had been distributed to over 1,000 physicians during a clinical testing programme.
+The refusal was largely due to pharmacologist Frances Oldham Kelsey, who withstood pressure from the Richardson-Merrell Pharmaceuticals Co.
+Although thalidomide was not approved for sale in the United States at the time, over 2.5 million tablets had been distributed to over 1,000 physicians during a clinical testing program.
 It is estimated that nearly 20,000 patients, several hundred of whom were pregnant, were given the drug to help alleviate morning sickness or as a sedative, and at least 17 children were consequently born in the United States with thalidomide-associated deformities.
+Because the federal government did not try to track down all cases, focusing instead on documenting cases to support a criminal case, estimates of how many American babies were affected by thalidomide have varied.
+In 2011, about 50 Americans who believe they are thalidomide victims filed lawsuits to be compensated for their injuries, but the cases failed because the statute of limitations had expired.
+Americans who believe they are survivors formed a nonprofit, US Thalidomide Survivors.

 While pregnant, children's television host Sherri Finkbine took thalidomide that her husband had purchased over-the-counter in Europe.
 When she learned that thalidomide was causing fetal deformities she wanted to abort her pregnancy, but the laws of Arizona allowed abortion only if the mother's life was in danger.
 Finkbine traveled to Sweden to have the abortion.
-Thalidomide was found to have deformed the fetus.
+Thalidomide was found to have deformed the baby.

 For denying the application despite the pressure from Richardson-Merrell Pharmaceuticals Co., Kelsey eventually received the President's Award for Distinguished Federal Civilian Service at a 1962 ceremony with President John F. Kennedy.
 In September 2010, the FDA honored Kelsey with the first Kelsey award, given annually to an FDA staff member.
 This came 50 years after Kelsey, then a new medical officer at the agency, first reviewed the application from the William S. Merrell Pharmaceuticals Company of Cincinnati.

-Cardiologist Helen B. Taussig learned of the damaging effects of the drug thalidomide on newborns and in 1967, testified before Congress on this matter after a trip to Germany where she worked with infants with phocomelia (severe limb deformities).
+Cardiologist Helen B. Taussig learned of the damaging effects of the drug thalidomide on newborns and, in 1967, testified before Congress on the matter after a trip to Germany, where she worked with infants with phocomelia (severe limb deformities).
 As a result of her efforts, thalidomide was banned in the United States and Europe.